ansys/pyhps/doc/source/examples/ex_monitor_topics.rst

-This example shows how to stream log messages from HPS backend services such as the Job Management Service, autoscaling, or housekeeper using :func:`MonitorClient.stream_service_logs`.
+This example shows how to stream log messages from HPS backend services such as the Job Management Service, autoscaling, or housekeeper using :func:`MonitorApi.stream_service_logs`.
 Logs are delivered over a WebSocket connection in real time, making this useful for debugging service behavior and monitoring backend operations.